scholarslab/scholarslab.github.io/collections/_posts/2011-11-15-the-mappy-goodness-that-is-gis-day-in-the-scholars-lab.md

 title: The Mappy Goodness that is GIS Day in the Scholars' Lab
 category: essay
 tags:
-- geospatial and temporal
+- geospatial-and-temporal
-- grad student research
+- grad-student-research
-- visualization and data mining
+- visualization-and-data-mining
 - map
 - gis
 - tutorial
 - map
-- social sciences
+- social-sciences
 - visualization
 ---